 Nowadays, those garments consist quite extensively of wedding attire, which “makes up 30 percent of the house’s revenue, largely because of the cost of individual gowns rather than the number that are sold,” according to the New York Times, but Ralph is quick to note that the brand is not “just a couture house,” but instead, “a luxury brand.”
 This, he told Harper’s Bazaar, “is an important distinction,” and an ode, of course, to the brand’s ability to fiercely serve its clients in a modern – or as Ms. Ralph and Mr. Russo say, “approachable” – way.

-Russo further noted that the company – which was recently estimated to have a $270+ million valuation – is witnessing triple-digit revenue growth year-over-year with revenues expected to be “in the billions” over the next five years in large part thanks to its expansion into some of the more traditional money-making product categories.
+Russo further noted that the company – which was recently estimated to have a $270 million-plus valuation – is witnessing triple-digit revenue growth year-over-year with revenues expected to be “in the billions” over the next five years in large part thanks to its expansion into some of the more traditional money-making product categories.
 “The shoes and leather goods have become so popular.
 They get coverage on the couture runway and are now the biggest source of revenue for the business,” he told WWD.

 In terms of its public-facing persona, not too much has changed over the years.
 While the brand has expanded into some measured advertising efforts, including runway shows and seasonal ad campaigns for its ready-to-wear line, it still “receives a huge number of word-of-mouth recommendations every week,” and no shortage of clients champing at the bit to pre-order looks even before they kit the runway each season.